naresh4369/Prim-s-algo-Kruskal-s-algo/README.md

 1) Sort all the edges from low weight to high
 2) Take the edge with the lowest weight and add it to the spanning tree.
 If adding the edge created a cycle, then reject this edge.
 3) Keep adding edges until we reach all vertices.

+Installation is straight forward.
+Two separate files used for Prim's and Kruskal's Algo.
+We just need to execute those files separately.